Wise Money TransferSend Money

-The IBAN consists of up to 34 alphanumeric characters which formatted as below
+An IBAN consists of up to 34 alphanumeric characters, structured as follows:

-- The next 2 characters ("KK") specify the check digits for a sanity check.
+- The next 2 characters ("KK") specify the check digits, used to confirm integrity of the code.
 Only digits.

-- The remaining characters up to 30 characters ("BBBBBBBBBBBB...") specify the Basic Bank Account Number (“BBAN”).
+- The remaining characters ("BBBBBBBBBBBB...") specify the Basic Bank Account Number (“BBAN”).
 The format is decided by the national central bank or designated payment authority of each country.
-Both letters & digits allowed.
+Both letters & digits are allowed.

-The length of BBAN can be up to a maximum of 30 alphanumeric characters.
+The length of a BBAN can be up 30 alphanumeric characters.

 However, each country will have a fixed length and comprise case-insensitive alphanumeric characters.
-BBAN will normally local bank routing information such as bank & branch indentifier and domestic bank account number.
+BBANs normally include local bank routing information such as bank & branch identifier and domestic bank account number.